NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/windows.md

 Use one of the following options to run Neurodesktop:

 #### Option 1: NeuroDesktop.exe
-Download and run the following executable - careful: This will always download the latest version of neurodesk.
-For full reproducibility and control please choose Option 2! https://github.com/NeuroDesk/neurodesktop/raw/main/Windows_run_Neurodesk/NeuroDesktop.exe
+Download and run the following executable.
+Be aware: 1) The exe file can trigger your anti virus programs and we are working on this.
+2) This exe will always download the latest version of neurodesk.
+For full reproducibility and control please choose Option 2 :) https://github.com/NeuroDesk/neurodesktop/raw/main/Windows_run_Neurodesk/NeuroDesktop.exe

 #### Option 2: Using Terminal